jepiqueau/jeep-photoviewer/src/components/jeep-photoviewer/readme.md

 # jeep-photoviewer
-Stencil web component using a CSS grid to display a set of images as Gallery and using CSS snap points to walk through images.
+Stencil web component using a CSS grid to display `one` image or a set of images as `gallery` or `slider` and using CSS snap points to walk through images.
 A selected image can be viewed in `fullscreen` mode with `zoom in/out and pan` capabilities.

 The Web component tag is <jeep-photoviewer> which is mainly the Photoviewer Gallery of images and uses the following embedded components: